 If the aim is to change performance, surely, we want to value and include the whole spectrum – what Jeffrey Hyman (founder of Pret a Manger and Director of Innovations at RHM) once referred to as “valuing a balanced diet”

-Articles in Series 2: looks deeper into building a favourable climate.
+Article 2: looks deeper into building a favourable climate.

-Articles in Series 3: looks at what is required for better conversations.
+Article 3: looks at what is required for better conversations.

-Articles in Series 4: looks at how to pull all of this together for continual innovation and change.
+Article 4: looks at how to pull all of this together for continual innovation and change.